k041k4/FalkorDB-MCP-SSE/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please read our contributing guidelines for details on our code of conduct and the process for submitting pull requests.

 ## License